Tara Acharya, Ph.D., M.P.H.

 Potassium is the main electrolyte present in our cells.
 Its concentration is tightly regulated inside and outside our cells, and this is critical for normal body functions.
 The steady maintenance of these concentrations of potassium and sodium is extremely important for proper muscle contraction, heart function and nerve impulse transmission.
 There are molecules in our cell membranes that work constantly to move sodium and potassium into and out of cells.
 It is remarkable that this process can require an estimated 20-40% of the calories used by the body when at rest1.

 So why should you get more of it?

 Most Americans do not get enough potassium.
 The Dietary Guidelines for Americans cite potassium as a nutrient of public health concern.
-The Food and Drug Administration (FDA) will also require potassium to be listed on food labels beginning in July 2018.
+The Food and Drug Administration (FDA) will also require potassium to be listed on the revised food labels.